guruk05/Weather_App/README.md

 # Weather_App

-Weather application designed and developed to view the weather details of various cities.
+Weather application developed to view the weather details of various cities

 # Author